South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 30.4 points per game (scoring 81.2 points per game to rank seventh in college basketball while allowing 50.8 per contest to rank second in college basketball) and have a +1003 scoring differential overall.
+- The Gamecocks are outscoring opponents by 30.4 points per game with a +1003 scoring differential overall.
+They put up 81.2 points per game (seventh in college basketball) and give up 50.8 per contest (second in college basketball).

-- In conference tilts, South Carolina puts up fewer points per game (80) than its overall average (81.2).
+- South Carolina is putting up 80 points per game this year in conference action, which is 1.2 fewer points per game than its season average (81.2).

 © 2023 Data Skrive.
 All rights reserved.